 Beginnings are important.
 During this first week, my goals are to

 - Show them that I’ll be a competent guide on this journey by offering a well-structured, efficient, and fun first lesson.

 I organize the flow of my lesson using slideshows.
 Here’s a link to the one I’m using for the first week of this year.
 Note that for about as long as I’ve been teaching, I’ve taught my students a class cheer that goes “B-I-O-L-O-G-Y: That’s our classes Battle Cry!”
 This didn’t work over Zoom during the pandemic, but that’s the energy I’m trying to bring (and which I hope to bring back this year).

-Then I talk for just a little bit about me.
+Then I talk for just a little bit about myself.
 I keep this to about 5 minutes.
 I’m just trying for a bit of personalization.
 One thing I share is how, about 15 years ago, I was lucky enough to be able to live in Argentina with my family.
 While in Argentina, I noticed how the constellation Orion is upside down compared to what we see in North America.
 Why do I tell this story?
-Because, in addition to allowing me to share just a little bit about myself (I’m a dad, I speak Spanish, etc.), I share how this experience (seeing Orion upside down) changed my perspective, making me think differently about my existence on this planet.
+Because, in addition to allowing me to share a little bit about myself (I’m a dad, I speak Spanish, etc.), I share how this experience (seeing Orion upside down) changed my perspective, making me think differently about my existence on this planet.
 I’m hoping, similarly, that the experience my students have in AP Biology is going to shift their perspective and help them think about themselves in a deeper, bigger, more meaningful way.
 What story do you have?